-Planning and gathering information is vital.
-Sufficient lead time should be built into the procurement process to permit adequate planning, specification writing, bidding, vendor selections, documentation, etc. Departments must allow sufficient time for Purchasing to review product specifications and/or scopes of work and complete the bid or proposal documents.
+Planning and collecting relevant information prior to issuing a solicitation is vital.
+Sufficient lead time should be built into the procurement process to permit adequate planning, specification writing, bidding, vendor selection, and completion of documentation.
+Departments must allow sufficient time for Purchasing to review product specifications and/or scopes of work and complete the bid or proposal documents.
 Additional time will be needed for bids and requests for proposals (RFPs) where the resulting contracts must be processed through the County Attorney's office and approved by the County Executive and/or the Legislature.